qri-io/rfcs/text/0012-CLI-commands.md

 New creates a dataset from data you supply.
-Please note that all data added to qri is made public on the distributed web when you run qri connect
+Please note that all data added to Qri is made public on the distributed web when you run qri connect

 When adding data, you can supply metadata and dataset structure, but it’s not required. qri does what it can to infer the details you don’t provide.